Leomotors/RTX-2090-TiFy-2/README.md

 ## Project Structure

 - RTX-2090-Ti -> Core Structure of App
-- RTXTest -> Test for RTX-2090-Ti (Core Lib) with Google Test
+- RTXTest -> Unit Test App with MSTest
   <br/><br/>
 - WinUI -> UI for Windows with winrt + WinUI2 (because 3 does not have Mica)
 - wxWidgets -> UI for Linux with wxWidgets (GTK3)